America’s Storm Warriors: MB Chapter

 —U.S. Life-Saving Service motto

 A life-saving service pioneer in Monmouth Beach was Major Edward Wardell, who served as Keeper from 1857 to 1875.
-Keepers were paid $700 per year and surfmen made $50 per month.
+Keepers were paid $700 per year and a surfman made $50 per month.
 Charles H. Valentine, Keeper from 1875 to 1884, led a team that earned the illustrious Gold Life-Saving Medal (the service’s highest honor for valor), for his “display of indomitable courage” during the one-day wreck of two ships, the E.C.
 Babcock and the Augustina, off Monmouth Beach during a February 1880 blizzard.

 After damage from a brutal Spring 1894 storm, service operations were moved to the west side of Ocean Avenue and a Duluth-style station designed by George Tolman was constructed.
 Wealthy industrialists George Fisher Baker and Edward Walton donated the land.
 The original structure still stands today, as the Monmouth Beach Cultural Center.

-Revered as the heroes of the Atlantic Coast, their motto was “you have to go out, but nothing says you have to come back.”
+Revered as heroes of the Atlantic Coast, the surfmen motto was “you have to go out, but nothing says you have to come back.”
 Using things like a beach-apparatus cart, lifeboat, Lyle Gun and breeches buoy, life-saving crews unwaveringly risked their lives in epic maritime rescues.
 Their work was remembered in story and song back then, but today’s society has largely forgotten about the great sacrifice and dedication of these men who risked all to save others.

-In later years, after the invention of the Marconi wireless and reliable steamships, wrecks were less common.
+In later years, after the invention of the Marconi wireless telegraph and reliable steamships, wrecks were less common.
 Still, for 60 years, shipwrecks and the U.S. Life Saving Station shaped the history of the state’s coastline.

-Leaders from a reconstituted Monmouth Beach Historical Society were able to convince borough philanthropist Jay W. Ross to fund a $110,000 large-scale rehabilitation effort, and Pat McConville managed the project with great care.
+Leaders from a newly reconstituted MB Historical Society were able to convince borough philanthropist Jay W. Ross to fund a $110,000 large-scale rehabilitation effort, and Pat McConville managed the project with great care.
 In May 2000, the MB Cultural Center was opened under volunteer director Richard L. Keller.
-Today, a Board of Trustees and dedicated volunteer staff oversee a very popular seashore facility (Note: the center is currently under repair after a September 2016 fire).
+Today, a Board of Trustees and dedicated volunteer staff oversee a very popular seashore facility.